DISABILITY GRANTS is a SELF HELP Resource

 Grants for the Disabled

-Is there help towards furniture and carpets?
+Are there grants for furniture and carpets?

 Charities are able to help individuals and families on low income with essential household items.
 This includes furniture, bedding and white goods such as washing machines and cookers.